Answering: Why do you want to work here? | Main Region | TS

 3. Show your appreciation for the opportunity

 Then, finish your “What attracted you to apply for this role?” answer by providing a summary of your suitability and expressing how glad you were to be invited in for an interview.
 This is where you are putting it all together, so be genuine and excited by the opportunity so that you leave a positive impression with the interviewer.

 Example “Why do you want this job?” answer

-Now it’s time to put your thoughts into practice.
-Here is an example of how to answer why you want the job using the above structure.
-It’s an example that a marketing executive who is interviewing for a job in the cyber security industry may provide:
+Now it's time to put your thinking into practice.
+Here are two sample answers for how to answer "why do you want the job?" using the above structure.

 “Cyber security is such an important, growing and ever-changing industry.
 It’s an industry I’ve grown to be very passionate about over the years, and during this time, I have paid close attention to XXX as a pioneering market leader.
 I know that you provide robust, pre-emptive solutions and I read your industry commentary with interest regularly.
 Needless to say, I was very excited when I saw you were hiring for this position.

 “When I initially read the job description for the role, one of the things that particularly appealed to me was that it has a strong social media focus, which is perfectly suited to my strengths.
 While social media marketing is my strongest skill, I am aware that as a profession it is always evolving and I will need to continuously develop my expertise.
 Working for a forward-thinking market leader such as XXX, with a sophisticated and strong social media strategy, will allow me to keep my finger on the pulse and progress to my full potential using the learning and career opportunities available.